Ken Avery begins his 20th year as Gardener.

 The next time you go through the Garden you may notice the two little islands in our pool.
 The one in front looks awful, but don't look on it just as an eyesore.
 In a few years it will look as luxuriant as that smaller island behind it.

 The report about the annual meeting was also given.
-During the Summer a crew of CETA workers finally put in the 4x4 path posts and the ropes between them.
-Also, sections of an old fence separating the woodland from the upland were removed.
+During the summer a crew of CETA workers finally put in the 4x4 path posts and the ropes between them.
+Also, some sections of an old fence separating the woodland from the upland were removed.

-In The Fringed Gentian™, (Vol. 26 No. 4 Autumn 1978) Curator Ken Avery gave his feeling of what signals the beginning of Autumn.
+In The Fringed Gentian™, (Vol. 26 No. 4 Autumn 1978) Ken Avery gave his feeling of what signals the beginning of autumn.

 “I think fall means something a little different to me than it does to most people.
 It starts in late September when the Interrupted Fern starts to collapse.
 One day as I walk through the bottom of the bowl where the Interrupted Fern grows, my nose - or my whole body - is filled with that first, most distinctive, smell that signals the start of fall for me.
 It is a rich, thick smell.
 I am not sure that it is basically pleasant; but with the familiarity that comes from my years of working here, it smells like the finest perfume to me.
 It signals the beginning of FALL.”

 Below: The hillside of Interrupted Fern in the Woodland Garden referenced by Ken Avery in his text.
 Photo G D Bebeau